 1958: "A Lover's Question" by Clyde McPhatter was the #1 song on the R&B chart.

 1960: Fabian visited Elvis Presley at Graceland in Memphis, Tennessee.

 1962: A new talent appeared on the scene on this date as Dionne Warwick debuted on the chart with her first single--"Don't Make Me Over".

 1962: "All Alone Am I' by Brenda Lee spent a fifth week at #1 on the Easy Listening chart.

 Elvis continued to be #2...

-1962: The 4 Seasons continued to have the #1 song for the fourth week with "Big Girls Don't Cry".
-Elvis Presley's "Return to Sender" had been runner-up every one of those weeks while Marcie Blane was stuck at 3 with "Bobby's Girl".
+1962: The 4 Seasons owned the #1 song for the fourth week with "Big Girls Don't Cry".
+Elvis Presley's "Return To Sender" had been runner-up every one of those weeks while Marcie Blane was stuck at 3 with "Bobby's Girl".
 The Orlons moved up to #4 with "Don't Hang Up" and Dee Dee Sharp coasted up with "Ride!".
 The rest of the Top 10: Herb Alpert & the Tijuana Brass with their classic "The Lonely Bull", an even bigger instrumental from the Tornadoes--"Telstar", came blasting into the Top 10 (13-7), Chubby Checker told of "Limbo Rock", Brenda Lee was on her way down with "All Alone Am I" and Little Esther Phillips cracked the list with "Release Me".

 1963: Frank Sinatra's son, Frank Sinatra Jr. was kidnapped.